 Dr. Sayers is a lifelong Austinite.
 He attended Austin High and U.T.
 Austin before attending the University of Texas Southwestern Medical School at Dallas.
 He went on to do an Internal Medicine residency at University of New Mexico Affiliated Hospitals in Albuquerque.
-Two things there influenced his decision to go into subspecialty training in Rheumatology.
-First, the head of the Internal Medicine department was Dr. Ralph Williams, one of the most well-respected rheumatologists of his era, who took a special interest in Dr. Sayers.
-Also, during this time, Dr. Sayers' grandmother, with whom he spent much of his childhood, developed a severe form of rheumatoid arthritis.
-In the early 80's, treatment options for severe RA were somewhat limited and more toxic than today's treatments and she passed away while Dr. Sayers was still in training.
 Upon completing his Internal Medicine training, he was accepted for a two-year Rheumatology fellowship at the U.T.
 Health Science Center in San Antonio.

 After training and board certification in both Internal Medicine and Rheumatology, Dr. Sayers returned to Austin.
 He practiced briefly with the Austin Diagnostic Clinic, but wanted a smaller, more personal practice setting for his patients and soon established his own private practice and has practiced in this patient-centered atmosphere ever since.

-Dr. Sayers has been deeply involved in projects related to physician health.
-He serves as chair of the TCMS Physician Health and Rehabilitation Committee and is the founding chair of the TCMS Physician Wellness Program (PWP).
-PWP provides anonymous counseling for physicians in need, along with a variety of educational and self-help programs to promote physician well being and enhance patient care quality and safety.
-As of 2022, the program had provided over 1300 counseling visits for over 350 physicians.
+He has been deeply involved in projects related to physician health.
+He serves as chair of the TCMS Physician Health and Rehabilitation Committee, supporting and monitoring physicians in recovery, and is the founding chair of the TCMS Physician Wellness Program (PWP).
+PWP provides anonymous counseling for physicians in need, along with a variety of educational and self-help programs to promote physician well- being and enhance patient care quality and safety.
+As of 2023, the program had provided over 1600 counseling visits for over 350 physicians.

 Of his work he notes, "I enjoy the daily intellectual challenges and problem solving that a rheumatology practice provides, but at this point in my career, far and away what I enjoy most is my patients.
-Some of them have been with me since the beginning of my practice in the 80's, many others for well over a decade.
-Many of them are just like family to me.
-I take my responsibilities as their physician very seriously.
+Many of them have been with me for over 20 years and, like my loyal and longtime employees, are just like family to me.
+I take my responsibilities as a physician very seriously.
 Medicine in this current environment provides many challenges and obstacles for patients.
-Likewise, maintaining a strong and viable small practice is very difficult these days- current administrative requirements and regulations stretch a small practice's resources to the limit, but I am committed to offering a small practice alternative to my patients, with care as attentive, personalized and cutting edge as I can possibly provide."
+Likewise, maintaining a strong and viable small practice is very difficult these days- current administrative requirements and regulations stretch a small practice's resources to the limit, but I am committed to offering a small practice alternative to my patients, with care as attentive, personalized and cutting edge as I can possibly provide.
+I look forward to going to work each day."

 1301 West 38th Street, Suite 110